arangodb/java-velocypack/README.md

 # Configure serialization / deserialization

-## JavaBeans
+## POJOs
-The class `VPack` can serialize/deserialize JavaBeans.
+The class `VPack` can serialize/deserialize POJOs.
 They need at least a constructor without parameter.

 ``` Java
   public class MyObject {